 In his later life, William ensures that we know his religion is part of his story: ‘my dear readers who know my life will see that God has been with me; and I am still carrying on at the age of eighty-four’ (15).
 Perhaps his story is a way of showing how life can have positives, or it could mean that his life has made him so positive.
 Either way, his beliefs affect how he writes.
 So much so, that I believe William also tries to use his memoir as a means to confess: ‘I want to give you the truth of all my bad deeds as well as my good ones.’
 (16).
 William does state bluntly ‘I want to’, already giving his memoir a purpose.
-It is ‘give you the truth of all my bad deeds’ where the language reflects that of a confession.
+It is in the phrase, ‘give you the truth of all my bad deeds’, where the language reflects that of a confession.
 Just like anyone’s life, William is showing us how his life also had negatives.

 His memoir is also a way for William to remember his life more in depth, ‘As I go through my life it reminds me of more than one incident that I had almost forgotten to mention’ (28).
 He now has his memories preserved in writing.
 William’s memories he has ‘almost forgotten to mention’ are now immortalised in text, and being brought to light more by this blog.